simplyblock/vela/docs/rfcs/2026-03-02-dns-management-provider-abstraction.md

 ## 14. Open Questions

 1. Which record types are mandatory in v1 (`A/AAAA/CNAME/TXT`)?
+C: I think A, CNAME
 2. Do we require wildcard support for all managers in v1?
+No
 3. Should DNS policy be global-only or overridable per workspace/project?
+Global only
 4. How much drift correction should happen automatically vs manual approval?
+Not understood?

 ## 15. Decision